mattw200/gemstone-profiler-logger/README.md

 ## Usage - general

-The original main purpose of this software is to record data for experiments (e.g. logging the data in a raw format and post-processing later).
+The main purpose of this software is to record data for experiments (e.g. logging the data in a raw format and post-processing later).
 The key steps (assuming `perf.ko` has already been loaded) are: